 It is important that slopes are protected and that erosion is controlled.
 If a slope is too steep it can be subject to erosion from stormwater runoff.
 This can be addressed with site gradings and careful planting, along with suitable drainage.

-If is slope that is 2:1 drops one meter (foot/unit) for every horizontal meter (foot/unit).
+If a slope that is 2:1 drops one meter (foot/unit) for every 2 horizontal meters (foot/unit).
 A slope with a gradient of 2:1 is considered the steepest slope that is able to support plants, but this can often be too steep as water runs off the slope before the plant roots can be saturated.
 It is also the steepest slope without structural support.

 A slope of 3:1 is considered to be more suitable for plants to grow, as long as they are selected carefully to be suited to drier conditions.
 A slope of 3:1 is the maximum slope for a mowed lawn.

 Before you start ripping out all of the existing shrubs and trees to start with a blank canvas, consider what effect this will have on the site.
 If the site is populated with a large amount of mature trees, removing them will have a significant effect on ground movement and the integrity of the slope.
 Although in many cases, it is not possible to preserve every tree on a site, just bear in mind the consequences of removing the trees.

 Preserve and enhance the view

 Often a sloped site means that the building is going to benefit from some sort of view.
 If this is the case be sure to maintain this view as you plan your landscaping.
 Consider how the view can be enjoyed.
 Platforms, decking, viewing points can all add to your landscaping scheme.
 Be aware the planting further down the slope will grow, and if larger trees are specified will they obliterate the view in time?
 Or can you position new trees to create ‘windows’ that frame the views.